Updated for 2020

 At all of those companies, Steinberg has had to carry out a layoff at least once.
 It’s a process she’s learned a lot from.
 Sharing her advice with First Round Review, Steinberg highlights the four phases of a layoff, what leaders need to know about the process, and what they need to do at each stage.
 “Layoffs are hard, even for a serial founder.
 If you don’t feel awful after one, you shouldn’t be leading a company.”

 Brian Tippens is a VP and chief diversity officer at Hewlett Packard, overseeing a number of programs aimed at increasing HP’s diversity efforts, improving strategy, and building better customer relationships.
 Tippens is a prolific blogger on his personal website and has published dozens of thoughtful articles in both English and Spanish.
 He also tweets regularly about diversity, recruitment, and tech.

 Janet Van Huysse is head of people at Cloudflare and was the first VP of HR at Twitter.
 She grew the social media giant from 90 employees to more than 3,000 in 20 countries during her time there and led people efforts through the company’s IPO.

 In an interview with Glassdoor, Van Huysse lifts the curtain on Twitter’s HR strategy.
-This includes her thoughts on the importance of workplace transparency, creating a culture of fearless communication, what the company looks for in candidates and how Twitter attracts the top talent.
+This includes her thoughts on the importance of workplace transparency, creating a culture of fearless communication, what the company looks for in candidates, and how Twitter attracts top talent.

 Wadors regularly shares her advice in leading publications.
 In 2016, she penned a Harvard Business Review article on how and why diversity efforts are falling short in tech.
 Wadors believes what’s missing from the diversity discussion is the “notion of belonging.”
-This led her to coin the term DIBs (diversity, inclusion and belonging), and in the piece she offers six ways for companies to instill a culture of belonging.
+This led her to coin the term DIBs (diversity, inclusion, and belonging), where she offers six ways for companies to instill a culture of belonging.